 Under state law, the SCAQMD is required to prepare a plan for air quality improvement for pollutants for which the District is in non-compliance.
 The SCAQMD updates the Air Quality Management Plan (AQMP) every three years.
 The latest AQMP, the 2016 AQMP, was adopted on March 3, 2017.
 The Southern California Association of Government's (SCAG) socio-economic (e.g., population, housing, employment by industry) and transportation activities projections from the 2016 Regional Transportation Plan/Sustainable Communities Strategy (2016 RTP/SCS) are integrated into the 2016 AQMP.
 A project may be inconsistent with the AQMP if it would generate population, housing, or employment growth exceeding forecasts used in the development of the AQMP.
 The 2016 AQMP, the most recent AQMP adopted by the SCAQMD, incorporates local city general plans and the SCAG 2016 RTP/SCS socioeconomic forecast projections of regional population, housing, and employment growth.
-The proposed project involves the licensing of an existing indoor cannabis cultivator, distributor, manufacturer and retailer to continue its operations and would not result in any new housing that would generate population growth.
-Additionally, the project would not result in substantial new employment opportunities above those currently offered by the existing business.
+The proposed project involves the licensing of an existing indoor cannabis cultivator, distributor, and retailer to continue its operations and would not result in any new housing that would generate population growth.
+Additionally, the project would not result in substantial new employment opportunities above the ten positions currently offered by the existing business.
 Any new employment opportunities would be filled by the existing labor force.
 Therefore, the project would be consistent with the AQMP, and no impact would occur.

 A significant adverse air quality impact may occur when a project individually or cumulatively interferes with progress toward the attainment of air quality standards by generating emissions that equal or exceed the established long-term quantitative thresholds for pollutants or exceed a state or federal ambient air quality standard for any criteria pollutant.
-The proposed project does not include construction or alteration of the existing building; therefore, no construction-related air quality impacts would occur.
-Emissions generated by the proposed project would include long-term emissions associated with operation of the indoor cannabis cultivation, distribution, manufacturing and retail business.
+The proposed project does not include construction or alteration of the existing buildings; therefore, no construction-related air quality impacts would occur.
+Emissions generated by the proposed project would include long-term emissions associated with operation of the indoor cannabis cultivation, distribution, and retail business.
 Air quality impacts specific to each license are discussed below.

-There would not be a substantial increase in air quality emissions because indoor cultivation and manufacturing operations are already occurring on-site.
-Cultivation and associated processing activities would potentially generate odors; however, the facility is equipped with carbon filters and HVAC systems in cultivation rooms.
+There would not be a substantial increase in air quality emissions because indoor cultivation is already occurring on-site.
+This use is not proposed to be expanded.
+Cultivation and associated processing activities would potentially generate odors; however, the facility is equipped with carbon filters and heating, ventilation, and air conditioning (HVAC) systems in cultivation rooms, which provide odor mitigation.
 Therefore, no impact related to objectionable odors would occur.